NervousBlakedown/match_point/README.md

 ## 🛠️ Tech Stack

-**Swipe & Meet** is built using modern tools to ensure a smooth and secure experience:
+**MatchPoint** is built using modern tools to ensure a smooth and secure experience:
 - **Backend:** Python Flask + SQLAlchemy
 - **Frontend:** HTML/CSS/JavaScript
 - **Database:** PostgreSQL (or SQLite for local dev)